 This article provides a step-by-step overview of the standard turnkey PCB assembly process, providing key information at each stage that might relate to a client’s interest.
 This is a brief overview only, and for those interested in a more detailed elaboration around Bittele’s specific capabilities, we recommend reading our comprehensive DFM Guidelines and DFA Guidelines documents.

 One of the most important factors in the overall efficiency of each PCB assembly project is the client’s understanding of Bittele’s process.
 The number of steps involved in the PCB assembly process depends upon the specific nature of the project in question, as illustrated by the flowchart below, and each of these steps is explained briefly in the following sections.
 For simplicity’s sake, some intermediary stages are not shown in this flowchart; for example, each stage includes individual inspection upon completion.
-Being familiar with this process in advance, a savvy engineer can design their PCB specifically for a fast and efficient assembly process by minimizing the overall number of steps required.
+By being acquainted with this process, a clever engineer can create a PCB precisely for a quick and economical process by reducing the total number of tasks needed.

 DFM / DFA CheckOnce a turnkey order is released to Bittele’s production team, their very first task is the validate the design through a thorough DFM / DFA Check process.
 These checks include verification of consistency across different design documents (i.e. BoM, Gerbers, Centroid, etc.), part spacing, footprint accuracy, and clear orientation markings.
 The main objective of this procedure is to minimize as much as possible the potential for design errors to affect the finished product, which acts to protect Bittele’s clients against the additional time and cost involved with board-level rework.

-Clients should watch for emails from Bittele’s production team over course of the first one or two days after placing an order.
-If any issues or discrepancies are detected during this initial check, the production coordinator for the order in question will reach out to the client directly for resolution.
-Generally, an itemized report will be sent for response, and the order will be placed on hold pending full confirmation, so it is important to reply to these questions as soon as possible in order to avoid delays.
+Customers should look for emails from Bittele's production department, which is sent out between one and two days after an order is submitted.
+If any problems or inaccuracies are found during our initial check, our production coordinator responsible for your order will contact you directly for solution.
+Typically, a detailed report will be sent to you for a reply, and the order will be put on hold awaiting complete confirmation, hence, it's essential to respond to our questions as soon as you can to prevent any work stoppages.

 PCB FabricationOnce the initial DFM / DFA Check is complete, the order proceeds to the PCB Fabrication stage.
 Here the bare PCB is formed through multiple stages of Material Lamination, Drilling and Copper Deposition / Etching, depending upon the design requirements; the stencil for solder paste screening (discussed below) is also created during this stage.
 The Solder Mask and Surface Finish, which aid in PCB assembly, are then added to the board, and finally, the Silkscreen is printed over all.
 Once the boards are fully formed, Electrical Testing is conducted against a client’s Netlist file, to verify 100% conformance with design requirements.
 Finally, Tab Routing or V-Scoring defines the profile of each individual PCB within the fabricated panel, providing for ease of separation after PCB Assembly is completed.